Chat

 Smelgendropenhausen

-Smelgendropenhausenstarted grow question 7 months ago
+Smelgendropenhausenstarted grow question a year ago

 I got mold on top of my soil, i had this already plenty of times with normal room plants, but back then i never bothered, is it bad?
 And what can i do?
 Thanks in advance